vercel/fetch/README.md

 const fetch = require('fetch-cached-dns')(require('node-fetch'))
 ```

-*NOTE: if the fetch implementation is not supplied, it will attempt to use `node-fetch`*
+*NOTE: if the fetch implementation is not supplied, it will attempt to use peerDep `node-fetch`*